BrandonBSecure/Virtual-Network-Project-1.0/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored the instance of DVWA(D*mn Vulnerable Web Application).

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly reliable, in addition to restricting unwanted traffic to the network.

-- _TODO: What aspect of security do load balancers protect?
+- _TODO: Load Balancers protect the availability portion the Triad by using redundancy to maintain access to the servers.
 What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.

-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+Monitors log files or locations on your server.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+Collects metrics from the system and services running on the system.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.